-Sometimes you may need to create temporary notes or draft up some code outside of the project context.
-Instead of switching to a different application for this purpose, you can use scratch files and scratch buffers.
+Sometimes you may need to create temporary notes or draft up some code outside the project context.
+Instead of switching to a different application, you can use scratch files and scratch buffers.

 Scratch buffers are simple text files without any coding assistance features.
 Scratch buffers can be used for simple task lists and notes to yourself.
-They are also not stored in the project directory, but can be accessed and opened from another project.
+They are also not stored in the project directory and can be opened from any other project.
 You can create up to five scratch buffers with default names, which are rotated and reused by clearing the content.

 You can run a C# scratch file or any of its parts using C# Interactive.

-To run a C# scratch file
+Run a C# scratch file

-- Choose Send Selection to C# Interactive in the action list.
+Choose Send Selection to C# Interactive in the action list.

-- JetBrains Rider will start a new interactive session in a new tab of the Run window and send the selected code to this session.
+JetBrains Rider will start a new interactive session in a new tab of the Run window and send the selected code to this session.
 If a C# interactive session is already running, the selected code will be appended to this session.

 Create a scratch buffer

-There is no dedicated menu item for the action to create a new scratch buffer, but you can use the Find Action popup (Ctrl+Shift+A) and run the New Scratch Buffer action.
+There is no dedicated menu item for the action to create a new scratch buffer, but you can use the Find Action popup Control+Shift+A and run the New Scratch Buffer action.

 The next scratch buffer you create is named buffer2.txt, and so on up to buffer5.txt.
-When that limit is reached, it will recreate buffer1.txt and suggest to clear the content for it.
-If you want to make sure that a scratch buffer is not cleared after you have five, you can rename it.
+When JetBrains Rider reaches that limit, it will recreate buffer1.txt and suggest clearing the content for it.
+If you want to make sure JetBrains Rider does not clear the scratch buffer after you have five, you can rename it.

-Scratch files and buffers are stored in the IDE configuration directory under scratches.
+By default, JetBrains Rider stores scratch files and buffers in the IDE configuration directory under scratches.
 They are available from any IDE and project that uses this configuration directory.

 To change the location of the Scratches and Consoles directory, use the